POSTED: 9 Jul 2023

 Do Weight Loss Injections Really Work & How Much Weight Can You Lose?

 The amount of weight you can lose with weight loss injections does vary.
 It depends on a number of factors, including your individual body chemistry, your starting weight and how well you follow the treatment plan.
+The clinical trial data gives a useful picture of the average results.

 It is important to note that these are just average results, and some people may lose more or less weight.
 Equally important is the fact that you need to continue using these injections to keep your results.
-This is because the appetite suppressing effects are only present when you are using the injections.
-Additionally, the amount of weight you lose with weight loss injections may not be the same as the amount of weight you keep off.
-There is still on-going research on the long-term total weight loss and maintenance of results on these injections.
+This is because the appetite-suppressing effects are only present whilst you are using the injections.
+Additionally, the amount of weight you lose may not be the same as the amount you keep off.
+There is still ongoing research on long-term weight loss and the maintenance of results.
 That’s why it is important to continue making healthy lifestyle changes.
-This includes eating a balanced nutritious diet and regular exercise to support your weight loss.
+These include eating a balanced, nutritious diet and exercising regularly to support your weight loss.

+Like any medication, weight loss injections come with many potential side effects.
+Some are transient and mild, whilst others may be severe and life-threatening.
 Common side effects include nausea, diarrhoea, constipation and vomiting.
-These side effects are usually mild and tend to subside over time as your body adjusts to the medication.
+These are usually mild and tend to subside over time as your body adjusts to the medication.
+More serious side effects can include pancreatitis, gallbladder disease, kidney injury and an increased heart rate.
+These can lead to illness, hospitalisation or even death.

 Which Weight Loss Injections Are Approved in the UK?